Meth Sores

 Jump to a section

 Meth, short for methamphetamine, is a powerful central nervous system stimulant drug.
 It has many side effects, including meth sores, which is the focus of this article.
-Meth is chemically similar to amphetamine, a drug used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy, but methamphetamine is significantly more potent and has a higher potential for abuse.
-Methamphetamine comes in several forms, including a white powder, a crystalline substance (known as crystal meth or "ice"), or as pills.
+Meth is chemically similar to amphetamine, a drug used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy.
+However, methamphetamine is significantly more potent and has a higher potential for abuse.
+Methamphetamine comes in several forms, including a white powder, a crystalline substance (known as crystal meth or "ice"), or pills.
 It is often illegally produced and sold as a recreational drug.
 Many users take methamphetamine for its effects of euphoria, increased energy, and alertness.

-What are Meth Sores?
+What Are Meth Sores?

 Meth sores, also known as "meth mites," "meth bugs," or "speed bumps," is a colloquial term used to describe a common physical manifestation of methamphetamine abuse.
-The drug itself does not cause these meth face sores or skin lesions but is often the result of the compulsive behaviors and side effects caused by methamphetamine use.
+The drug itself does not cause these meth facial sores or skin lesions but is often the result of the compulsive behaviors and side effects caused by methamphetamine use.

 Methamphetamine can also lead to extreme restlessness, anxiety, and a heightened state of awareness, which may cause users to engage in repetitive and compulsive behaviors like skin picking.